 Description of the 4 days private Classical tour in Greece with Zakynthos island

-Day 1: Corinth canal, ancient Corinth, Nafplion, Mycenae, Olympia
+Day 1: Corinth Canal, Ancient Corinth, Nafplion, Mycenae, Olympia

 The private tour starts early in the morning from Athens.
-The private driver will follow the scenic coastal road towards Corinth so that you can admire the lovely views to the sea where the Aegean and Ionian Oceans meet.
+The private driver will follow the scenic coastal road towards Corinth so that you can admire the lovely views of the sea where the Aegean and Ionian Oceans meet.

-After approx an hour and a half you will reach the Corinth Canal that connects the two Oceans and offers breathtaking views.
+After approx an hour and a half, you will reach the Corinth Canal that connects the two Oceans and offers breathtaking views.

-Here you will visit the fortress of Acronafplia that over crowns the town and take amazing pictures of Nafplion, the Palamidi fortress, the fortress of Mpourtzi and the entire Argolic Gulf.
+Here you will visit the fortress of Acronafplia that over crowns the town and take amazing pictures of Nafplion, the Palamidi fortress, the fortress of Mpourtzi, and the entire Argolic Gulf.